HDR-Development/hdr-website/src/characters/terms.md

 - Affects how effective each Smash DI input is during the hitlag of the move

 ## Additional Hitstun
-- How much additional hitstun the hitbox has (in frames)
+- How many frames of additional hitstun the hitbox has

 ## First Actionable Frame (FAF)
 - The first frame that a character becomes fully actionable after performing a move

 ## Autocancel
 - Landing during or after an autocancel frame will incur the character's empty landing lag (usually 4-5 frames) instead of the move's landing lag

+## Landing Lag
+- The amount of inactionable frames a character has when landing with aerials or certain specials (while not in an autocancel window)